 Sydney Opera House

 Even those who haven’t visited Australia yet would probably recognize this landmark right away.
-This art and culture hub was completed in 1973 and became one of the most distinctive architectural work of the 20th century.
+This art and culture hub was completed in 1973 and became one of the most distinctive architectural works of the 20th century.
 It may have been plagued by setbacks in the beginning because of how long it took to be finished and how much it cost but it still went on to be a priceless and popular landmark until today.

 It’s also no question that the Sydney Opera House is one of the most popular attractions in Australia given its 8 million visitors every year as it hosts around 3000 shows per year.
 Those visitors have the chance to see performances from different prestigious performing arts companies like The Australian Ballet, Sydney Theater Company, Opera Australia, and Sydney Symphony Orchestra.
-Here’s a virtual tour of what’s in store for you once you visit in person.

 If you’ve seen photos of people crossing a bridge and then using the Sydney Opera House as a backdrop, then the bridge you’re seeing is actually Sydney Harbour Bridge.
 The two are equally popular landmarks in Australia not only because they’re close to each other but also because this iconic bridge holds great importance to the country.
 Before the bridge was created, people who needed to cross the harbor had to either negotiate a ferry ride or endure a 20-kilometer journey with five separate bridge crossing.